Skip to content

 Finally!
 Another ‘big trip’!
 Not unexpectedly it’s to Scotland again, but with a very specific goal: experience the shortest night of the year—Simmer Dim—on Shetland.
 As usual, the first day is all about getting to Scotland: 1287 km in under 21 hours, including over 7 hours in London…

 Faithfully filling out all those questionnaires from Eurostar meant I had gathered enough points to upgrade to Eurostar Plus.
 There’s no lounge access included in that class, but in Brussels that’s usually not really needed anyway.
-For me the most important advantage of class upgrades are the solo seats, but on trains to London, Plus actually includes a light meal and drinks as well!
-On the menu today: roast beef bowl with horseradish and lovage potato salad, green beans and courgettes, apricot bakewell.
+For me the most important advantage of class upgrades are the solo seats.
+On trains to London however, Plus actually includes a light meal and drinks as well!
+On the menu today: roast beef bowl with horseradish and lovage potato salad, green beans and courgettes, apricot Bakewell.
 I also got to try the Two Tribes beer Nomad, brewed exclusively for Eurostar.

 After arrival—just seven minutes late—I first headed to Hoppers for the second part of my lunch.
 Not that I didn’t enjoy the food on the train, but it was just a light meal, and definitely not enough for what was about to come… Also, Hoppers had been on my to-do list ever since I saw the founder as a guest chef on the Sorted YouTube channel.
 So I had an egg hopper, the Lankan chicken kari, tomato chutney, pol sambol, and seeni sambol, all of that with a Toddy Ale by SALT

-I wouldn’t go too far from the train stations today, but still, taking my big wheelie bag—with a kilt roll and a smaller backpack strapped to it—would be quite annoying.
+I wouldn’t stray too far from the train stations today, but still, taking my big wheelie bag—with a kilt roll and a smaller backpack strapped to it—would be quite annoying.
 So it was time to store my bag at what turned out to be the cutest Nannybag location I ever used.
-The lady running the shop calling me ‘dear’ all the time reinforced this even further…
+The lady running the shop calling me ‘dear’ all the time reinforced this sentiment even further…

 After that I had some time to relax a bit and have the first decent coffee in days, at Store St Espresso